Jonathan2251/lbt/source/lib.rst

 C Library (Newlib)
 ------------------

-Since complex type of compiler-rt depends on libm, I porting NewLib in this section.
+Since the complex type in `compiler-rt` depends on `libm`, I port Newlib in this section.

-Newlib is a C library for bare metal platform.
+Newlib is a C library designed for bare-metal platforms.
+It consists of two
-Two libraries in newlib are libc and libm.
-Libc is for functions of IO, file and string supported while libm is for mathematical functions.
+libraries: `libc` and `libm`.
+The `libc` library supports I/O, file, and string functions, while `libm` provides mathematical functions.

-Web of newlib is here [#newlib]_ and newlib/libm here [#newlib-libm]_ .
+The official website for Newlib is available here [#newlib]_, and the `libm` library can be found here [#newlib-libm]_.

-Since the next section compiler-rt/builtins depends on libm, please run the following bash script to install and build newlib for Cpu0.
+Since the next section, `compiler-rt/builtins`, depends on `libm`, please run the following bash script to install and build Newlib for Cpu0.

 .. rubric:: lbt/exlbt/newlib-cpu0.sh
 .. literalinclude:: ../exlbt/newlib-cpu0.sh